 Welfare metrics: quantitative constructs used to evaluate and compare animal welfare across different situations or over time.
 They are informed by welfare indicators and are often combined to create composite scores or indices that provide a more comprehensive assessment of animal welfare.
 Unlike welfare indicators, welfare metrics should be as universal and comparable as possible.
 Welfare metrics can be used to assess animal welfare in the field, inform decisions, or track progress.
 Examples of welfare metrics include the Cumulative Pain, the welfare risk scores developed by the European Food Safety Authority (EFSA) and in semantic models such as COWEL and SOWEL.
 Metrics used in assessments of animal welfare at the farm level include the scoring system of the Welfare Quality Protocol, AWIN Protocol and Animal Needs Index (see more here).

-This figure illustrates the animal welfare assessment process, from initial hazardous conditions through to the observable coping responses of organisms (e.g., behavioral and physiological indicators of pain).
+This figure illustrates the animal welfare assessment process, from initial hazardous Circumstances through to the observable coping responses of organisms (e.g., behavioral and physiological indicators of pain).
 It categorizes indicators and links them to specific stages of the process leading to affective experiences.
 ‘Resource-based’ (upstream) indicators, represented by a tree symbol, correspond to four of the Five Domains.
 Numerous additional indicators are associated with different stages of the response process (with the mental state domain linked to the ‘Affective State (Pain)’ box).
 These indicators are essential for informing metrics and frameworks used in animal welfare assessments.

 [Species]: The sentient species under examination or care.